Internal Tools · Detroit

 How to choose a developer in Detroit

 You want a team that has wired web tools to OT networks and EDI, not just CRUD over Postgres.
 Ask how they would pull live PLC counts onto the board and keep it current when an 862 moves.
-The strongest builds treat internal tools as the connective layer between your ERP, your inventory management software, and your business intelligence dashboards, so the integrations are built once and reused.
+The strongest builds treat internal tools as the connective layer between your ERP, your inventory management software, and your business intelligence (BI) dashboards, so the integrations are built once and reused.

 Red flags when hiring (and what to ask instead)